mattshoe/kdux/README.md

 - **Synchronous Dispatch by Default:** Dispatch operations are not asynchronous by default.
 When an action is dispatched, it is processed sequentially and predictably within the current coroutine context.
 Each of its middleware and enhancers also obey structured concurrency consequently.
-This synchronous behavior allows you to ensure that each action is fully processed before the next one begins if you wish to, eliminating race conditions and making state transitions more predictable.
+This synchronous behavior allows you to (if you wish to do so) ensure that each action is fully processed before the next one begins; eliminating race conditions and making state transitions significantly more predictable.
 - **Structured Concurrency:** **Kdux** leverages Kotlin’s structured concurrency to ensure that all state transitions and side effects are managed within a defined scope.
 This means that dispatch operations are always predictable and occur